arghanath007/MBA/TIPS.md

 # CAT

 1) Go to the exam hall with a blank/empty mind.
 Expect the unexpected.
+Instead of planning, be prepared.
 2)  Min Percentile -> 75%.
 [Good Colleges -> 85%]
 3) Focus on overall percentile.
 4) Prioritize any '2' sections which you are doing good.